mdsantia/mdsantia.github.io/_posts/2023-04-21-PresentationNight.md

 # Acknowledgements

 I would like to thank Dr. Thomas Sinclair for his support of the team and allowing me to be a part of such an exciting experience and being an incredible mentor/teacher for both the Presentation Night and the study's development.
 My team members, Colton, Sanchita and Yuxiao for being an incredible team with insightful ideas and discussions.
 In addition to [Dr. Jonathan Peterson](https://www.math.purdue.edu/~peterson/) for hosting and organizing such an incredible and insightful event.
 Also, [Dr. Ignacio Camarillo](https://www.bio.purdue.edu/People/profile/ignacio.html), director of LSAMP, for teaching, organizing, and funding my personal involvement in the project.
-As well as, the National Science Foundation for funding Dr. Sinclair's work as it was partially funded by the grant DMS-2055155.
+I would also thank the National Science Foundation for funding Dr. Sinclair's work, having our work partially funded by the grant DMS-2055155.
 Lastly, I would like to thank the audience for the attention throughout the presentation and the engagement received in the QA section.
-I really appreciated all the opportunities I was granted and will forever be in debt to all of you as I thank you all for making my first research experience in Academia one I could never forget.
+I really appreciated all the opportunities I was granted and will forever be in debt to all of you as I thank you all for making my first research experience in academia one I could never forget.